 These are serious health risks.

 State law requires that school buildings be properly lighted, ventilated, and maintained in a clean and sanitary condition.
-Despite the State’s knowledge of the dangers of hazardous materials in schools—and State law requirements for school safety—the State and local governmental agencies allowed these buildings to remain open.
+Despite knowledge of the dangers of hazardous materials in schools—and legal requirements for school safety—these buildings were allowed to remain open.

 According to a 2007 State study and Survey, the old Monroe Middle School was “deteriorating” and “the level of deterioration at this facility is the most severe of any school within the District.”
 The school was known to be contaminated by PCBs.
 Despite this knowledge, the Monroe School District chose to place the Sky Valley Education program into the buildings in 2011.
 The school district did this to save money on building costs at the program’s previous location.
 This exposed children, teachers, parents—including pregnant mothers, nursing mothers, and their infants—to toxic contamination.
 Sky Valley is a K-12 education program that includes volunteer parents.
 Many people became seriously ill, developing rare diseases and disorders.
 Over 100 people reported medical issues related to the school buildings.
 But the School District waited until 2016 to remediate the school buildings.

-The State and local governmental agencies are obligated to provide safe school buildings to prevent toxic exposure and to protect children, teachers, and parents from injury, disease, and death.
-The Sky Valley parents trusted state and local government agencies to provide and maintain safe school buildings.
+The school district and health department are obligated to provide safe school buildings to prevent toxic exposure and to protect children, teachers, and parents from injury, disease, and death.
+The Sky Valley parents trusted these institutions to provide and maintain safe school buildings.

 PCB exposure can cause serious adverse health effects.
 The Centers for Disease Control, Agency for Toxic Substances and Disease Registry (ATSDR), has a FAQ sheet available here.
 The Agency also published a case study in environmental medicine for PCBs, available here.